lucasnell/github_gsis/github_gsis.md

 Adding key to GitHub
 ====================

-Login to `github.com` in a web browser
+Login to `github.com` in web browser

 Go to `https://github.com/settings/ssh`